ocean-eddy-cpt/gcm-filters/README.md

 ## License and copyright

-GCM-Filters is licensed under BSD 3-Clause "New" or "Revised" License (BSD-3-Clause).
+GCM-Filters is licensed under version 3 of the Gnu Lesser General Public License.

 Development occurs on GitHub at <https://github.com/ocean-eddy-cpt/gcm-filters>.